subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 ---

+## Certifications — where to study and how this backlog maps

+Role-based study guides are available:
+- Data Engineer: `certification/data-engineer-certifications.md`
+- Data Scientist: `certification/data-scientist-certifications.md` (also available as `ml-ai-engineer-certifications.md`)
+- Data Business Analyst (preferred): `certification/data-business-analyst-certifications.md` (alias: `certification/analyst-bi-certifications.md`)

+A certification‑compliant use case that maps backlog tasks to exam‑aligned competencies is here:
+- `statement/eurostyle-contonso-certification-compliant.md`

+---

 ## Platform Architecture – Free vs Paid (Databricks ↔ Microsoft Fabric)
 This project was built in class on free/trial tiers.
 Below is how the prototype constraints differ from a paid, production-ready setup.
 Names are explicit to avoid ambiguity.